 - If you would like to go the red route, I’d suggest a Pinot Noir, or other light bodied red.
 Avoid hard, oaky tannic reds and they can overwhelm the delicate flavors of the chicken.

-If you loved this Sous Vide Chicken recipe I would appreciate it so much if you would give it a star review!
+If you made this sous vide chicken breast recipe I would appreciate it so much if you would give it a star review!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 Ingredients